zvtoth/zvtoth.github.io/2_teaching/Contemplation.md

 Richard Kraut. _Aristotle on the Human Good._ Princeton: Princeton University Press, 1989.

+Gabriel Richardson Lear. _Happy Lives and the Highest Good: An Essay on Aristotle's Nicomachean Ethics._ Princeton: Princeton University Press, 2004.

 Wei Liu.
 "An all-inclusive Interpretation of Aristotle's Contemplative Life." _Sophia_ 50 (2011):57–71.

 John M. Cooper.
 "Contemplation and happiness: A reconsideration." _Synthese_ 72 (1987):187–216.